 She says, “Being a perfectionist myself, I’ve spent much of my time and energy in this life making myself and my belongings appeal to the senses — in other words, look perfect, sound perfect, feel, taste and smell perfect.
 I want my house to sparkle and smell fresh, my and my family’s clothing and hairstyles to be on the up and up, I want my words to sound intelligent and funny, my meals to be tasty and beautiful.
 I want my work in the ministry to be perfect too.
 And when I’m not busy making sure those things are all in place, I spend my time and energy wishing I had more time, energy and resources to make them so!
 I admit it is extreme and it’s a matter which I must daily submit to the Lord.
 But most of us have some element of perfectionism in our lives.
 What caused us to become that way is another story.
 But here is what I believe the Lord is showing me about the business of perfection.
 When we’re busy spending our time and energy “perfecting” ourselves and our earthly belongings, we miss out on a huge blessing.
 We miss out on gaining God’s perfection, not only for ourselves and our earthly belongings, but for our heart mind and soul.
 And when we miss out on that, we’re missing out on a piece of heaven.”

 Charles Swindoll said “Business (busy-ness) rapes relationships.
 It substitutes shallow frenzy for deep friendship.
 It feeds the ego but starves the inner man.”

 Let’s examine ourselves today.
 What are we busy doing?
-Let’s stop!
+Let’s stop this weekend and enjoy Shabbat — enter into a deeper relationship with Him!
 God is standing by, just waiting for us.
-He has so much to show us and so much to tell us, if we would only stop giving our time and energy to earthly (and often fruitless) things and give Him a moment of it to Him!
+He has so much to show us and so much to tell us, if we would only stop giving our time and energy to earthly (and often fruitless) things and give a moment of it to Him!